guardzcom/awesome-msp/README.md

 - [CloudHealth](https://www.cloudhealthtech.com/) - Cloud management platform for MSPs, providing cost management, security, and governance.
 - [Nerdio](https://getnerdio.com/) - Azure Virtual Desktop Management and Windows 365 solutions for Managed Service Providers & Enterprise IT professionals.

-## Remote Support
-- [AnyDesk](https://anydesk.com/) - A lightweight and fast remote support tool that allows you to access devices, transfer files, and collaborate with others.
-AnyDesk is known for its low latency and high-performance capabilities.
-- [Bomgar Remote Support](https://www.beyondtrust.com/remote-support) - A comprehensive remote support platform that offers features like remote access, file transfer, and desktop sharing.
-It is designed for IT and support teams.
-- [ConnectWise ScreenConnect](https://screenconnect.connectwise.com/) - Solve your clients' technical issues anytime, anywhere, instantly.
-Get ConnectWise ScreenConnect (formerly ConnectWise Control).
-- [LogMeIn Rescue](https://www.logmeinrescue.com/) - A powerful remote support platform that offers features like remote access, file transfer, and diagnostic tools.
-It is designed for IT professionals and customer support teams.
-- [Remote Utilities](https://www.remoteutilities.com/) - A secure and flexible remote support solution that offers features like remote access, file transfer, and remote task management.
-It is designed for IT professionals and support teams.
-- [SolarWinds Take Control](https://www.solarwindsmsp.com/products/take-control) - A remote support solution that provides remote access, file transfer, and system diagnostics.
-- [Splashtop](https://www.splashtop.com/) - Fast and secure solutions for remote work, remote support, remote learning, and more at the best value.
-- [TeamViewer](https://www.teamviewer.com/) - A comprehensive remote support solution that allows you to access and control devices remotely, share files, and collaborate with others.

 ## Mobile Device Management (MDM)
 - [Jamf Pro](https://www.jamf.com/products/jamf-pro/) - Apple enterprise mobility management delivers mobile security and unified endpoint management for Apple devices.
 - [Kandji](https://kandji.io/) - Goes beyond Apple MDM solutions by connecting device security and device management.